alaa-qarooni/MyProjects/README.md

 stabilize outputs.

 ### An intelligent ball!
+I initially set the reward function to assign a penalty for collisions and a reward equal to the simulation timestep when no collisions occur, but the resulting NN did not avoid collisions.
-I set the reward/penalty function to account for the number and distance of dynamic balls around the kinematic ball.
-This means that if there are too many dynamic balls close to our kinematic ball, the RL algoritm will assign a high penalty to the action that led it there.
-This leads to a very interesting phenomenon: the NN taught the kinematic ball to choose actions that slowly create a (relatively) empty space around it!
+I then set the reward/penalty function to account for the number and distance of dynamic balls around the kinematic ball hoping that it would recognize space where there are too many balls around and hopefully avoid it.
+Meaning that if there are too many dynamic balls close to our kinematic ball, the RL algoritm will assign a high penalty to the action that led it there, and vice versa when the action leads to empty regions in the space.
+This still led to collisions, but upon closer inspection I noticed a very interesting phenomenon: the NN taught the kinematic ball to choose actions that slowly create a (relatively) empty space around it!
 This means that the kinematic ball would not be afraid to hit the dynamic balls around it if it means that, eventually, it will have very few balls in its vicinity.
 The video below shows this behavior.
 Around 10 seconds in, the ball shifts to the right side, and would intentionally move towards balls that it feels are encroaching on its space to push them away, and therefore keeps the space around it relatively empty!